 As you approach Pubil and Lubreoch, the glen is increasingly dominated by the massive Lubreoch Dam, whose construction in the 1950s created the five mile long Loch Lyon as part of a wider hydro-electric scheme.
 The head of Glen Lyon is an intriguing place, with the far end of the loch being only four miles from Bridge of Orchy and the West Highland Railway.

 When we first produced this page we noted that, apart from the road south from Bridge of Balgie, Glen Lyon was a cul de sac.
 Most maps continue to show it as such, but it is worth knowing that there is a single track tarmac road leading south from Lubreoch at the east end of Loch Lyon to the head of Glen Lochay.
-This is apparently open for public use, though a report we received from Dougie Beck in May 2012 suggested it was very potholed and breaking up badly in places.
-A report in September 2012 from Carrie Rice echoed this, and after a further winter, Craig Strachan reported that the road was almost impassible by May 2013.
-The road climbs to a high point of nearly 1,700ft and is certainly very unlikely to be passable in winter conditions.
+This is apparently open for public use, though reports we received from Dougie Beck and Carrie Rice in 2012 suggested it was very potholed and breaking up badly in places.
+After a further winter, Craig Strachan reported that the road was almost impassible by May 2013.
+In April 2016 Ky & Sean Thomasson-Kay reported that "'Road' is a very loose term for what it is now.
+We got out and put stones into some of the potholes for chassis clearance in a couple of sections.
+It took me back to being a boy of my son's age now of 12 and driving up and over the Hajar mountains separating Dubai and Oman's northernmost territories. " The road climbs to a high point of nearly 1,700ft and is certainly very unlikely to be passable in winter conditions.